-Your passport will need to be valid through February 2, 2022, in order to enter Tanzania.
-Tanzania immigration requires all passports to have at least 6 months validity beyond our departure date from Tanzania.
+Your passport will need to be valid through January 1, 2024, in order to enter Vietnam.
+Vietnamese immigration requires all passports to have at least 6 months’ validity beyond our departure date from Vietnam.
 Check the expiration date on your passport.

-This is a VERY IMPORTANT STEP AND TIME SENSITIVE as you will need a valid passport through February 2, 2022, in order to apply for your Tanzanian Visa, which we will be applying for in April.
+This is a VERY IMPORTANT STEP AND TIME SENSITIVE as you will need a valid passport through January 1, 2024, in order for us to apply for your Vietnamese Visa and secure your international flight.

-If your passport is VALID through February 2, 2022, take a picture of the photo page of your passport and send it to our Admissions Team immediately.
+If your passport is VALID through January 1, 2024, take a picture of the photo page of your passport and upload it to the portal immediately.

-If you DO NOT HAVE A PASSPORT visit the State Department website for instructions on how to apply for a passport.
+If you DO NOT HAVE A PASSPORT, please visit the State Department website for instructions on how to apply for a passport immediately.

-NOTE: The Department of State is experiencing significant delays so please make sure you apply IMMEDIATELY.
-All students are required to have a valid Passport Book to travel to Tanzania.
-Passport cards are not valid for International travel to Tanzania.
+NOTE: Passports can take up to four weeks to arrive, so please make sure you apply immediately to avoid delays.
+All students are required to have a valid passport book to travel to Vietnam.
+Passport cards are not valid for international travel to Vietnam.

-If you are a citizen of any country other than the USA, and require a visa to enter the USA, please be sure to upload a scan of this document along with a scan of your passport photo page.
+If you are a citizen of any country other than the USA, and require a visa to enter the USA, please be sure to upload a scan of this document on the “Other” tab along with a scan of your passport photo page.

 It is REQUIRED that all students be up-to-date on all routine immunizations stated by the CDC website, including: